-- The operational unbundling of PPC's activities in Transmission, Distribution and Operation for the non-interconnected islands. - PPC, as owner of the distribution network, accepts the applications for connecting to the network, operates, develops and maintains the network according to its planning and the directions of the Distribution System Operator and the Operator of the non-interconnected islands. - All non-household consumers are considered eligible customers and are allowed to conclude supply contracts with energy suppliers on the basis of private agreements, with the exception of the non-interconnected micro isolated islands' consumers. - As of July I, 2007, all consumers will be considered eligible customers.
-PPC will be supplying the non-interconnected micro isolated islands' consumers who are considered non-eligible customers. - (b) Provisions for the Distribution System Operator (DSO): According to Law 3426/2005 (latest amendment of the Liberalization Law), a combined Transmission and Distribution System Operator will be established by July I, 2007.
+- As of July 1, 2007, all consumers will be considered eligible customers.
+PPC will be supplying the non-interconnected micro isolated islands' consumers who are considered non-eligible customers. - (b) Provisions for the Distribution System Operator (DSO): According to Law 3426/2005 (latest amendment of the Liberalization Law), a combined Transmission and Distribution System Operator will be established by July 1, 2007.
 Until then, PPC will act as distribution system operator through the establishment of appropriate internal structures.
 This new independent entity will be formed through the expansion of the existing Transmission System Operator (HTSO), which will be renamed into Hellenic Transmission and Distribution Systems Operator (HTDSO).